ska-telescope/developer.skatelescope.org/src/tools/git.rst

 It is recommended that A new merge request will include, among others, the following options:

 * The Merge Request Title should always include the related JIRA issue id - this will be automatic following the above branching naming convention.
-* Merge Request Description should include a coincise, brief description about the issue.
+* Merge Request Description should include a concise, brief description about the issue.
 * Add approval rules.
 * Select one or more assignees for review, and include anyone who has worked in the Merge Request.
 * Delete source branch when merge request is accepted.